Kaltsoon/data-management-and-databases/slides/12-database-transactions/database-transactions.md

 # Example of a deadlock

 - The following things happen in the example:
-  1. Transaction A locks account 1 _exclusively_ and updates it
+  1. Transaction A locks account 1 and updates it
-  2. Transaction B locks account 2 _exclusively_ and updates it
+  2. Transaction B locks account 2 and updates it
   3. Transaction A is trying to lock account 2 (must wait, B has already locked the row)
   4. Transaction B is trying to lock account 1 (must wait, A has already locked the row)
 - Transaction B cannot continue until transaction A completes, but transaction A is blocked by transaction B. This cycle is a deadlock